With their tufted heads and uncanny beaks, all the different types of bird of paradise flowers (Strelitzia spp.) are showstoppers in their own right.

 S. caudata mainly grows in the wild, so if you ever visit the stunning mountains of southern Africa, keep your eye out for this one!

 Now that you can tell the five types apart, you can choose the best varieties to plant at home, and don’t forget to consult our guide to growing bird of paradise to learn more.

-What type of bird of paradise are you growing?
+What type are you growing?
 Let us know in the comments below and feel free to share a picture!

-And for more information about unique flowers to grow in your garden, check out these guides next:
+And for more information about bird of paradise plants, check out these guides next:

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Uncredited photos: Shutterstock.